Complexity in multi-qubit and many-body systems: Introduction

 Given the challenges of describing quantum states in high-dimensional Hilbert spaces, new frameworks have been proposed to capture the complexity~\cite{Lloyd} of quantum states beyond entanglement alone.
 One such approach is based on entropic measures, which quantify how information is distributed across the components of a quantum state.
 These measures provide a statistical handle on the spread, structure, and randomness of quantum states, often linking to concepts from quantum chaos and thermalization.

 Among these, the concept of entropic complexity — typically quantified using generalized Shannon or Rényi entropies — has gained attention as a unifying tool to assess how structured or delocalized a quantum state is in a given basis, most commonly the computational (Fock) basis.
-In particular, entropic complexity can reflect a state’s localization in Hilbert space, its sensitivity to perturbations, and its proximity to thermal equilibrium \cite{Luitz2015, Varga2023}.
+In particular, entropic complexity can reflect a state’s localization in that basis, its sensitivity to perturbations, and its proximity to thermal equilibrium \cite{Luitz2015, Varga2023}.

 This approach has been successfully applied to simple two-level systems (qubits), both isolated and embedded in larger many-body contexts.
 In these systems, entropic measures offer insight into the interplay between coherence, entanglement, and classical stochasticity.
 For example, in driven or noisy qubit systems, one can observe transitions from low to high entropic complexity corresponding to dynamical changes such as dephasing, delocalization, or quantum chaos~\cite{Deutsch2018, Garrison2018, Varga2025}.